Python-GIS-book/site/source/part1/chapter-02/md/02-data-analysis.md

 We can see that the `idx` variable indeed contains the index value at position 0 (the first row) and the `row` variable contains all the data from that given row stored as a pandas `Series`.
 Notice, that when developing a for loop, you don't always need to go through the entire loop if you just want to test things out.
 Using the `break` statement in Python terminates a loop whenever it is placed inside a loop.
 We used it here just to test check out the values on the first row.
 With a large data, you might not want to print out thousands of values to the screen!

 Let's now create an empty column `TEMP_C` for the Celsius temperatures and update the values in that column using the `fahr_to_celsius()` function that we defined earlier.
 For updating the value, we can use `at` which we already used earlier in this chapter.
 This time, we will use the `itertuples()` method which works in a similar manner, except it only return the row values without the `index`.
 When using `itertuples()` accessing the row values needs to be done a bit differently, because the row is not a Series, but a `named tuple` (hence the name).
 A tuple is like a list (but immutable, i.e. you cannot change it) and "named tuple" is a special kind of tuple object that adds the ability to access the values by name instead of position index.
-Hence, below we will access the `TEMP_F` value by using `row.TEMP_F` (compare to how we accessed the value in the prevous code block).
+Hence, we will access the `TEMP_F` value by using `row.TEMP_F` (compare to how we accessed the value in the prevous code block):

 ```python
 # Create an empty column for the output values